Sparksbox

 In a traditional customer success model, someone is accountable.
 If a customer churns, there's a meeting.
 There's a post-mortem.
 There's a person who feels bad about it because they let a customer down.
 That feeling drives improvement.

 With an AI agent, the flow is different.
 A customer churns.
 The system notes it in a dashboard.
-The retention rate ticks down by 0.01%.
+The retention curve moves a little.
 And nobody feels responsible because nobody made the decision.

 This is why regulated industries (healthcare, legal services, financial services) are seeing AI retention agents fail hardest.
 These industries have compliance requirements around customer relationships.
 They have people whose job title is literally "Customer Success" or "Client Retention.